jboss-developer/jboss-portal-quickstarts/README.md

 Compatibility Information
 -------------------------

-This release of Portal Quickstarts is compatible with Red Hat JBoss Portal 6.1 running on JBoss AS.
+This release of Portal Quickstarts is compatible with Red Hat JBoss Portal 6.1 running on JBoss EAP.

 <a id="toc"></a>
 Available Quickstarts